customerio/customerio-ruby/README.md

 $customerio = Customerio::Client.new("YOUR SITE ID", "YOUR API SECRET KEY", region: Customerio::Regions::US)
 ```

-The `region` is not required and takes one of two values—`US` or `EU`.
+`region` is optional and takes one of two values—`US` or `EU`.
 If you do not specify your region, we assume that your account is based in the US (`US`).
 If your account is based in the EU and you do not provide the correct region (`EU`), we'll route requests to our EU data centers accordingly, however this may cause data to be logged in the US.

 ### Identify logged in customers